ElMassimo/capybara-compose/docs/guide/essentials/actions.md

 On the other hand, too much abstraction can create unnecesary levels of __indirection__.

-It's up to you to figure out __the right balance__ between direct references to labels and selectors, and more specific actions that describe a use case or interaction.
+It's up to you to figure out __the right balance__ between using direct references to labels and selectors or creating more specific actions that describe a use case or interaction.